eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 ##	Ancillary Definitions

+A storage record is a group of fields, data, or words
+	\cite{WikipediaContributors2016m}
++ A record is "a self-contained collection of information about a single object", or a collection of distinct items
+	\cite{WikipediaContributors2016m}.

 "A **database segment** is a database object that occupies physical space,
 	such as table data and indexes/indices" \cite{WikipediaContributors2018z}.